ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 To make it as easy as possible to get started, the `subnet-cli` also provides a `wizard` command that takes care of EVERYTHING for you.
-TL;DR, type one command and you'll have a subnet with a running `subnet-evm` instance a few minutes later.
+TL;DR, type one command and you'll have a Subnet with a running `subnet-evm` instance a few minutes later.

 Run the following command to:

 - Add `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` (which was created [above](#fuji-testnet)) as a validator to the primary network (comma separated if multiple validators, and skipping any that already exist);
-- Create a subnet;
+- Create a Subnet;
-- Add `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` to the subnet;
+- Add `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` to the Subnet;
 - Create a new blockhain with a virtual machine whose id is `srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy`

 ```bash